lowcodeunit/public-web-docs/docs/cli/overview.md

 hide_table_of_contents: true
 ---

-# Getting Started with Fathym
+# Getting Started with Fathym CLI

 Fathym is a framework and platform designed to streamline the development and deployment process for applications.
 It provides a variety of tools and features to manage the entire DevOps workflow, from development to deployment.
 With Fathym, you can quickly launch full-blown IoT infrastructure or use LCU recipes to get your application up and running in no time.

-In this tutorial, we'll walk you through the process of setting up a static site using Fathym.
-By the end of this tutorial, you'll have a solid understanding of how Fathym works and how it can help accelerate application delivery.
+The Fathym CLI gives you the most flexibility and control for how you can craft solutions with Fathym.
+In this tutorial, we'll walk through the process of setting up a static site using the Fathym CLI.
+By the end of this tutorial, you'll have a solid understanding of the fundamentals of how Fathym works and how the CLI helps accelerate application delivery.

+## LCU and EaC

+LCU and EaC are two terms that come up a lot in this tutorial, so we'll introduce them now.

+At its core, Fathym is a solution that allows you to efficiently craft solutions by combining custom, open-source, and SaaS/third party software components – what we call LowCodeUnits (LCUs).
+LCUs are composable automations of software components, configurations and services, the building blocks of the Fathym world.
+These flexible automations are versatile and can range from small instructions for scaffolding code, to API proxies, cloud resources or applications.

+When LCUs are invoked to craft solutions, they are committed to what we call Enterprise as Code (EaC).
+EaC is a directed graph database and command structure that defines and stores everything that makes up your Fathym enterprise.

+A Fathym enterprise is essentially a user’s Fathym account.
+It is the default structure and system that greets new users and the portfolio of any projects and applications that are deployed, hosted and stored in this structure.
+EaC is the all-in-one map and data and configuration store of the resources, services and workflows that make up your Fathym enterprise.

+As you go through these docs you will notice that a lot of CLI commands contain "eac".
+These commands are updating and giving instructions to the EaC, creating repositories, deploying applications, and much more.

 ## Building with Markdown